osama-ata/Alt-Ctrl-Proj/docs/code2tutorial/08_dcma14_analysis_.md

 ## Conclusion

-In this chapter, you've learned about the DCMA 14-Point Analysis abstraction in PyP6Xer-dev.
+In this chapter, you've learned about the DCMA 14-Point Analysis abstraction in Alt-Ctrl-Proj.
 It provides a powerful, automated way to check the quality and reliability of your project schedule against an industry standard.

 You now know how to: